Lucascortizo/Lucascortizo/README.md

 ###

-<p align="left">My name is Lucas and I'm a Software Engineering student at Fiap College, from Brazil </p>
+<p align="left">My name is Lucas and I'm a Software Engineering student at Fiap College, from SP/Brazil </p>

 ###